-Why 3D print Nylon?
+Why 3D print with Nylon?

 You’ve likely have used the more common materials such as PLA and ABS before.
 While both being great materials, they both have limitations.
 PLA is a great all-rounder; biodegradable, easy to print with and is typically available in a larger range of colours.
 ABS is ultimately stronger and more durable.
-We even have PLA Plus now, which is the ease of printing PLA but with the durability of ABS (no, seriously).

 But sometimes you need to make a print with extreme strength, durability or even flexibility.